 The Epson EH-TW9400 is a projector on the edge of greatness.
-At £2549, it belongs in a category of machines positioned just before the big step up in price to native 4K projection.
+Launching at £2549 in 2019, it can now be found for a slightly lower price of £2499. - placing it in a category of machines positioned just before the big step up in price to native 4K projection.
 But this one uses Epson’s 4K Enhancement pixel shifting technology to display that higher resolution.

 The adaptable lens is a real bonus here.
 Not only is it motorised for zoom and focus, but it can shift the image vertically and horizontally.
 Even if you can’t house the projector exactly where you want it, there’s a good chance the EH-TW9400 will be able to squirt its light out at the correct angle all the same.